 At The Spencer Hotel

-The Spencer Hotel Dublin is located near Dublin Zoo and is the perfect activity for a fun day out for the whole family.
-Dublin Zoo is located in the picturesque setting of Dublin’s Phoenix Park which is approximately 4 miles from the hotel, you can grab a taxi or you can walk the short distance to O’Connell Street and hop on a bus which will drop you outside the entrance to Dublin zoo.
+The Spencer Hotel Dublin is located near Dublin Zoo, the perfect activity for a fun day out for the whole family.
+Dublin Zoo is located in the picturesque setting of Dublin’s Phoenix Park, which is approximately 4 miles from the hotel.
+You can grab a taxi, or you can walk the short distance to O’Connell Street and hop on a bus which will drop you outside the entrance of the zoo.

-You can learn some interesting facts about all of the different animals including the endangered species.
-It is one of the oldest zoos dating back to 1831 and it is home to over 400 animals.
+At the zoo, you will be able to learn loads of interesting facts about all of the different animals, including endangered species.
+Dublin Zoo is one of the oldest zoos, dating back to 1831.
+It is currently home to over 400 animals.
 When you visit the zoo and buy a ticket, a certain amount goes towards the maintenance of the zoo.
-You can travel around 28 hectares of land to see all the animals in their enclosures and see what they’re getting up to.
+You can travel around 28 hectares of land to see what all the animals are up to in their different enclosures.
 The ethos of Dublin Zoo is to educate people and to give a sense of appreciating wildlife.